What Is A Head Cold?

 Colds are upper respiratory infections commonly referred to as the common cold.

-In adults, it costs productive hours at work and prevents children from attending school.
+In adults, it results in lost productive hours at work and prevents children from attending school.
 It usually requires only a few days of bed rest.
 I'll discuss the basics of a cold, its symptoms, and its causes in this article.

 I will also tell you how to diagnose and treat a cold.
 Additionally, I will discuss the possible risks and complications associated with it.
 Finally, I'll discuss how to prevent a cold and when to see a doctor.

-A cold is not caused by a specific virus but by one of many possible viruses that may cause symptoms.
+A specific virus does not cause a cold but by one of many possible viruses that may cause symptoms.
 A viral respiratory tract infection is usually the cause of this condition.

-It can affect your routines and normal activities, although children have mild symptoms.
+It can affect your routines and everyday activities, although children have mild symptoms.

 " Colds may be described as "head colds" or "chest colds."
 The term "head cold" refers to an upper respiratory virus that causes symptoms such as headaches and sinus congestion, while the term "chest cold" refers to a virus that causes symptoms such as chest congestion and coughing.